 Practices of Worship

 Sabbath keeping, confession, praise, communion, prayer, reading and proclaiming the Word

 hospitality, forgiveness, promise-keeping, truth-telling, gratitude, testimony

 Three steps begin your journey toward the MA in Intercultural Studies program at Fuller: (1) familiarize yourself with the program, (2) learn about admission requirements, and (3) submit your application.
-Prospective MAICS students must have a bachelor’s degree from an accredited institution and submit an application for admission with the required documentation.
+Prospective MAICS students must have a bachelor’s, master's, or doctoral degree from an accredited institution and submit an application for admission with the required documentation.
 Find out more at the link below.